juliahoban/the-bored-gamer/README.md

 ### W3C Validator

-All pages have been tested using W3C validators with only minor errors found, which have since been fixed.
+All pages have been tested using W3C validator for both HTML and CSS code with only minor errors found, which have since been fixed.

 **HTML Validation**